-One of the most stressful and difficult issues in any divorce or post-divorce situation is that of child custody and visitation.
-As a parent, you might be concerned about losing control of the relationship you built with your child, how the structure of your child’s life will be affected, and how to ensure the continuity of his or her life through custody, visitation, and living arrangements.
+Child custody and visitation are among the most stressful and challenging issues in any divorce or post-divorce situation.
+As a parent, you might be concerned about losing control of the relationship you built with your child, how the structure of your child’s life will be affected, and how to ensure the continuity of their life through custody, visitation, and living arrangements.
 These concerns can cause immense anxiety, leading to protracted courtroom battles that are stressful and emotional for the entire family.

 Family law courts will look at many factors in determining child custody and visitation.
 However, the overriding principle for courts in California is to make decisions based on the child’s best interests.

 In California, child custody falls into two separate categories:

 - Legal custody, in which a parent is given the responsibility and right to make important life decisions, such as those involving medical care, education, religious upbringing, safety, and other essential aspects of a child’s well-being, may be awarded jointly or solely to one parent.

 - Physical custody gives a parent the right to have the child reside with them and; maybe awarded jointly, in which case parenting time may be close to equal or solely where the child will live only with one parent with a more reduced visitation schedule for the other parent.